ecell-woxsen/ecell_report/README.md

 # E-Cell Weekly Reports

-Internal weekly reporting and operations platform for Woxsen University E-Cell.
+Internal weekly reporting, operations, and office logbook platform for Woxsen University E-Cell.

-The app replaces scattered WhatsApp updates, stale spreadsheets, and memory-based follow-ups with one structured workflow for department reports, leadership review, analytics, announcements, notifications, and exports.
+The app replaces scattered WhatsApp updates, stale spreadsheets, and memory-based follow-ups with one structured workflow for department reports, leadership review, analytics, announcements, notifications, exports, and a QR-code-based office attendance logbook.

 ## Product Overview

 E-Cell Reports is built around the way a student E-Cell actually works:

 - Department heads and team leads create one weekly report for their assigned department.
-- Core team, president, vice president, advisor, and admin users can create or edit reports across departments when needed.
+- Core team, president, vice president, and advisor users can create or edit reports across departments when needed.
 - Reports use department-specific templates with participation, task tracking, work completed, metrics, challenges, support needs, and next-week plans.
 - Drafts autosave while report owners work, and supporting files can be attached with optional notes.
 - Submitted reports become official weekly records, but authorized report managers can still make corrections after submission.
 - Leadership can review organization-wide progress, leave section-level comments, and export reports for review or archival.
+- Pending or delayed tasks and goals can be carried forward from the prior week's report into a new draft with one click.
+- An Office Logbook lets members and visitors check in via QR code, with an admin dashboard for attendance tracking and Excel export.

 ## Current Feature Map